bauerindustries/todos-rest-api/README.md

 # To-do list REST API
 A demonstration REST API, managing a simple set of CRUD operations for a simple to-do list.
+There is also a decoupled front end for this API linked below.

 ## Technologies used:
 * Node.js